AstarNetwork/astar-docs/docs/nodes/collator/spinup_collator.md

 ### Verify synchronization

 Before jumping to the next steps, you have to wait until your node is **fully synchronized**.
 This can take a long time depending on the chain height.
-Please node that syncing to one of our networks requires the node to sync with the network and with the relay chain.
+Please note that syncing to one of our networks requires the node to sync with the network and with the relay chain.

 Check the current synchronization: